mmende/homebridge-samsungtv-control2/README.md

 - `npx homebridge-samsungtv-control pair2 <ip> <mac>` e.g. `npx homebridge-samsungtv-control pair2 123.123.123.123 21:2F:B7:1F:DF:F0`

 For pair2 you can also try port 8001 like `npx homebridge-samsungtv-control pair2 123.123.123.123 21:2F:B7:1F:DF:F0 --port 8001`.
+You can also test if your TV supports the legacy protocol without pairing like this:

+- `npx homebridge-samsungtv-control legacy <ip> <mac>` e.g. `npx homebridge-samsungtv-control legacy 123.123.123.123 21:2F:B7:1F:DF:F0`

 When the script finished pairing it tries to send the mute key to your tv for you to be able to check if it worked.
-If you didn't observe mute being toggled on your TV you might try the second method.
+If you didn't observe mute being toggled on your TV you might try the other methods.

 ```json
 {